 Habitats: Rocky Coastal Waters – Acadia is a beautiful national park located in the state of Maine along the Atlantic Ocean.
 It is a destination your students will love to learn about, while gaining an understanding of the rocky coastal habitat.

 Acadia National Park is a fascinating place to visit.
 This unit contains information specific to the habitat of the rocky coastal waters and connects fun art lessons and science together, while bringing Acadia National Park to your classroom.

-Project One creates a beautiful layered mixed media landscape with paints, oil pastels and painted paper details.
+creates a beautiful layered mixed media landscape with paints, oil pastels and painted paper details.

 What you will need for the landscapes:

 - Tempera Paint, Brushes, Glue, Scissors and Painting Placemats.

 Creating the Landscapes

 Pick a piece of 12″ x 18″ construction paper and use a pencil to draw basic landforms.
 Refer to the Acadia photo to draw the foreground, middle ground and background.

 Start painting with tempera paints, adding tints to the sky and some glorious shades of blue for the ocean.
 After the sky and ocean are painted start on the landscape.
 Look at photos of Acadia landscapes and discuss how the land in the foreground is much brighter than the land in the background.